peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 > Note: Atomic Habits (James Clear) provided me personal insight into the process of habits and the best ways to integrate habits into your life, and it may be useful to you.
 After breaking bad patterns, the next step is building good ones.
 Btw I find the "Identity", "Cues" and "Attractivness" parts of the book most useful ;)

 ## Credits
-Kapil Gupta MD, Peter Turok, Napolean Hill, Naval Ravikant, Jocko Willink, Leif Babin, Shad Helmstetter, James Clear, Fraser Patterson, Jaseh Onfroy, Ross Cornwell, Allen Carr, Kratos
+Kapil Gupta MD, Peter Turok, Napolean Hill, Naval Ravikant, Jocko Willink, Leif Babin, Shad Helmstetter, James Clear, Fraser Patterson, Jaseh Onfroy, Ross Cornwell, Allen Carr, Kratos, Tiandis

 There are also others who provided resources for this book.
 I thank everybody for this.